McCall Logo

 Spend a Day Snowmobiling

-Head to Intermountain Power Sport Rentals or Snow Dogs of Cascade to get yourself situated on a snowmobile!
-With an average of 16” of fresh powder in January, getting on a snowmobile is one of the best ways to explore the surrounding lands.
+Head to Intermountain Power Sport Rentals to get yourself situated on a snowmobile.
+With an average of 16 inches of fresh powder in January, getting on a snowmobile is one of the best ways to explore the surrounding lands.

 There are many different snowmobiling trails surrounding Cascade Lake, so you’ll have plenty of options from which to choose.
-Be sure to check out the views from the Warming Hut!
+Look out for cozy warming huts along the way.

 Experience Snowshoeing and Nordic Skiing

 You can choose from one of these activities at Cascade Aquatic and Rec Center.
-Equipment rentals start at just $15 for the day.
-There are plenty of public lands and Nordic Ski trails surrounding Lake Cascade.
+Equipment rentals start are very affordable, and there are plenty of public lands and Nordic Ski trails surrounding Lake Cascade.

 Don’t forget, downhill skiers have priority.